serenolopezdarwin/cos551project/README.md

 - Genes that are not members of the 2000 most variant genes across the full dataset.

+### jobsubmission.sh

+Job submission script for use with SLURM.
+Should be modified based on user's cluster system.

 ### differentialexpressionanalysis.R

 Currently, empty.